Maxx32276/myFirstProject/README.md

 Follow the steps below to get the project up and running:

-1.Clone the repository by running the 'git clone command https://github.com/Maxx32276/myFirstProject'
+1.Clone the repository by running the 'git clone https://github.com/Maxx32276/myFirstProject'

 2.Make sure the VPN is connected and active.